ChrisTheBrave/Group-Project-Base/README.md

 ## Bugs:

-* There might be null values in the AirBNB reviews data that might need to be solved
+* There might be null values in the AirBNB reviews data that might need to be solved.

 ## Future Development:
 *